openjdk/jdk/doc/hotspot-style.md

 different translation unit, even if they don't need dynamic initialization.
 Dynamic initialization and destruction of namespace-scoped thread local variables also has the same ordering problems as for ordinary namespace-scoped variables.
+So we avoid use of `thread_local` in general, limiting its use to only those cases where dynamic initialization and destruction are essential.
+See [JDK-8282469](https://bugs.openjdk.java.net/browse/JDK-8282469) for further discussion.

 ### nullptr

 Prefer `nullptr`
 ([n2431](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2431.pdf))
 to `NULL`.
 Don't use (constexpr or literal) 0 for pointers.

 For historical reasons there are widespread uses of both `NULL` and of integer 0 as a pointer value.